FIT to Forget: Robust Continual Unlearning for Large Language Models: Conclusion

 \section{Conclusion}

-{ } We introduced \fit, a scalable framework for continual unlearning in LLMs that supports high-volume unlearning requests while maintaining robustness against catastrophic forgetting and post-unlearning recovery. \fit mitigates degradation through rigorous data \underline{F}iltering, \underline{I}mportance-aware updates, and \underline{T}argeted layer attribution.
-To enable realistic evaluation, we proposed the \textbf{PCH} benchmark, which unifies \textbf{P}ersonal information, \textbf{C}opyright, and \textbf{H}armful content, together with two symmetric metrics—Forget Degree (F.D.) and Retain Utility (R.U.)—for reliable measurement.
-Experiments show that \fit improves both \emph{F.D.} and \emph{R.U.}, achieves higher accuracy on downstream tasks such as GSM8K and MMLU under continual unlearning, and remains resilient to quantization-based and relearning-based recovery attacks.
+We introduced \fit, a robust and practical framework for continual LLM unlearning under sequential requests. \fit integrates redundancy \underline{F}iltering, \underline{I}mportance-aware algorithm selection, and \underline{T}argeted layer attribution to stabilize sequential updates, reduce redundant gradient accumulation, and limit unnecessary parameter drift.
+We also proposed \textbf{PCH}, a unified benchmark covering \textbf{P}ersonal information, \textbf{C}opyright, and \textbf{H}armful content, together with F.D. and R.U. to measure the forgetting-utility trade-off.
+Experiments show that \fit achieves stronger forgetting and higher utility than priors, while preserving downstream performance and resisting relearning and quantization attacks.